SDNNetSim/SDON_simulator/CONTRIBUTING.md

 ## Code of Conduct

 Our project adheres to a Code of Conduct that we expect all contributors to follow.
-Please read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) document before participating in our community.
+Please read the [code of conduct](CODE_OF_CONDUCT.md) document before participating in our community.

 ## Questions or Comments